mahmoudmokhiamar/mahmoudmokhiamar.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2025-02-26 19:00:00+0300
+date: 2025-07-01 19:00:00+0300
 inline: true
-related_posts: true
+related_posts: false
 ---

-Completed research assistantship at [Knowledge and Data Engineering Lab](https://www.kde.cs.tsukuba.ac.jp/en/index.php)
+Happy to share that I joined Novomind as an AI engineer.